redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 Normally, our selectors would be a bit more broad in order to manage a large group of clusters.
 We could use selectors to select on clusters:
  - Per region
  - Specific to a use case, or
- - whatever's appropriate for what your customer is trying to accomplish.
+ - Whatever's appropriate for what your customer is trying to accomplish.

 Today, we're just trying to make sure that everyone gets to see how ACM works on these edge clusters - so your selectors in the following exercises will be pretty narrowly scoped to just your student number, selecting one or two clusters.